deta/cloud-docs/docs/base/HTTP.md

 - if the number of items in the requests exceeds 25
 - if total request size exceeds 16 MB
 - if any individual item exceeds 400KB
 - if there are two items with identical keys
-- if any item does not follow the [naming constraints](#naming-constraints)

 </TabItem>
 </Tabs>